yuwtennis/tools/README.md

               (By GAS)              (By python)
 ```

-### Economy
+### Economy (python)
-Crawls yahoo finance and send to elasticsearch for nice kibana dashboard.
+Crawls yahoo finance, world bank and send to elasticsearch for nice kibana dashboard.

 #### Getting started